izzy8799/redvision-os/README.md

 - Fixed bugs that were in 1.0

-Now you can take screenshots, our default wallpaper is shown by default, no problems with WiFi and wallet, less problems with Dolphin.
+Now you can take screenshots, our default wallpaper is shown by default, no problems with WiFi and KWallet, less problems with Dolphin.

 - Packages updated